 Not only does this look more appealing visually, but you get FREE analytics on Facebook for how your page is performing.
 Facebook isn't the greatest platform in the world for promoting anyways, but if you're going to do it, do it here.
 The analytics will give you a better idea of who to market and promote towards in the first place.

 The idea here is to reach people in a state of acceptance and discovery.
 There ARE demographics of individuals that are looking for new music all the time, it's just a matter of finding them.
 Use your best judgement and imagination, and post your music to places that you think will reciprocate to your projects positively.
 Reddit is a great place for this if you follow the rules of the /r/ and post appropriately.
 It's also a great idea to reach out to music blogs and playlists to get your music on those.
+Don't underestimate the power of the smaller, close-knit online communities.
 Be sure to send professional and personal messages/emails to avoid looking like a spammer.
 And of course, be sure to get your music on major distributors, and have your music registered with a performance rights organization beforehand to collect play revenue accordingly.
 People browsing streaming sites are the EXACT demographic of people you want to find, as they are in the perfect place to hear new tunes.
 They are already listening.